anl-mdml/examples/README.md

 Try the tutorial notebook on [Google Collab](https://colab.research.google.com/github/anl-mdml/examples/blob/main/intro.ipynb).

 ## Accessing Archived Experiment Data
-After streaming data through the MDML and sending a reset message, the MDML creates a tar file with all of the data streamed during the experiment.
-This includes an experiment configuration json, csv files generated from the timeseries database, and all image files streamed.
-This tar file is then uploaded to an object store called MinIO.
-The Minio bucket (folder) for your experiment's tar files can be accessed at https://[MDML Hostname]/minio/mdml-[lowercase experiment ID].
-For example, to access the tar file from the tutorial https://52.4.135.44/minio/mdml-tutorial
+After completing an experiment run, the MDML creates a tar file with all relevant experiment data.
+This includes the experiment configuration json, csv files generated from the timeseries database, and all image files streamed.
+This tar file is then uploaded to MDML's object store, MinIO.
+The Minio bucket for all of your experiment's tar files can be accessed at https://[MDML Hostname]/minio/mdml-[experiment ID].
+For example, access any tar files created from the tutorial notebook at https://52.4.135.44/minio/mdml-tutorial.

 ## Tutorial of Grafana Dashboard Basics